WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 could change the semantics of the source code.
 This could lead to a semantics conflict and ultimately make the expansion result not compile.

-## Solutions
+## Solutions: Progressive Control in Macro Expansion

 Till now, we've had a list of typical traps and pitfalls that one could step into while implementing Swift macros.
 At a glance, this list might seem overwhelming to you.
 However, I invented a simple way to get rid of
-them: progressive control in macro expansion -- which was derived from the idea behind "progressive disclosure in API design" and "gradual typing", borrowed some ideas extracted from the implementation of Apple's Swift Observation and SwiftData.
+them: progressive control in macro expansion -- which was derived from the idea behind "progressive disclosure in API design" and "gradual typing" and borrowed some ideas extracted from the implementation of Apple's Swift Observation and SwiftData.

-The idea behind "progressive control in macro expansion" is quite simple:
-If there are no conflicts, then the programmer shall not pay any efforts to workaround the conflicts resolving mechanisms.
+The idea behind "progressive control in macro expansion" is quite simple: if there are no conflicts happen, then the programmer shall not pay any effort to workaround them by using conflict-resolving mechanisms.
 Or, there must be tools that allow the programmer to resolve the conflicts with minimal effort.

 ### Maximize the Probability of the Lucky Case

 If a programmer does not have to resolve any conflicts while applying Swift macros, then we can say the programmer gets a lucky case.
-To maximize the probability that the user of a Swift macro gets a lucky case, we must:
+To maximize the likelihood that a Swift macro user encounters a favorable outcome, we must adhere to the following items:

 > Item 1: Macros that manipulate control flow should have names that
 > reflect this purpose.